Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Target object that can be placed on anything that you want air-to-air missiles to be able to lock on to.
 MUST be enabled by default or planes will not detect it during initial target enumeration in Start().

 AGMLockTarget
-object that if detected when attempting to target close to it with the AGM targeting system, will cause the targeted spot to snap to this location.
+object that if detected when attempting to lock target close to it with the AGM targeting system, will cause the targeted spot to snap to this location.

 Arresting Cable
 A prefab containing a cable mesh and a trigger designed to be placed on short runways or aircraft carriers to enable short landings.
-The trigger must be on the correct layer, which you have to set up manually, and select in the EngineController.
+The trigger must be on the correct layer, which you may have to set up manually, and select in the EngineController.

 Catapult
-A prefab containing a catapult mesh and a trigger to enable the plane to launch quickly with no runway The trigger must be on the correct layer, which you have to set up manually, and select in the EngineController.
+A prefab containing a catapult mesh and a trigger to enable the plane to launch quickly with no runway The trigger must be on the correct layer, which you may have to set up manually, and select in the EngineController.

 ResupplyZone
-A prefab containing a square outline mesh with a trigger beneath it, used to reload repair and refuel planes.
+A prefab containing a square outline mesh with a trigger beneath it, used to reload, repair and refuel planes.
-The trigger must be on the correct layer, which you have to set up manually, and select in the EngineController.
+The trigger must be on the correct layer, which you may have to set up manually, and select in the EngineController.

 Target
 A basic example target object with configurable health, that respawns in 10 seconds, replace with your own mesh to create destroyable buildings, etc.
-Target's health is LOCAL.
-If destroyed locally everyone will see it explode via an event, but you cannot work together to take down it's health to destroy it.
-That will require a change in code, and cause a laggy experience for non-owners.

-There are 24 udon scripts in this package, I will now explain what each one does, and what each of the variables of each one does.
+There are 30 udon scripts in this package, I will now explain what each one does, and what each of the variables of each one does.
 Ctrl-F as needed.

+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 SF-1
---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 AAMController(new in 1.3)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Controls movement of Air-to-air missiles.